renatabiniek/moodbox/README.md

 MoodBox is a digital self-care toolbox for anyone feeling anxious, low or overwhelmed.
 It’s full of bite-sized information on psychological principles that are known to reduce negative feelings and enhance well-being.
 The users can pop it open whenever they need a quick remedy, a healthy activity to distract their anxious mind or simply a reminder that they are not alone.

 In MoodBox, they can learn how others use different tools and techniques to calm down their anxiety and lift their mood.
-They will find practical tips and discover new coping strategies that they implement whenever they need them.
-They can also share your own insights and everyday strategies to help others.
+They will find practical tips and discover new coping strategies which they can implement whenever they need them.
+They can also share their own insights and everyday strategies to help others.

 ## User Experience (UX)
 ---
 ### Project goals

-*
-*
+* To provide a self support tool for people struggling with stress, anxiety, depression and low mood

+* To create a dynamic collection of simple and accessible strategies for managing common mental health challanges

+* To encurage active self care and discovery of own helpful strategies to deal with difficult feelings

+* To provide a platform for sharing helpful techniques and seeking support from other people with similar experiences

+* To create a supportive community

+* To encurage active self care

+* To evoke interest in mental health and normalize mental health issues

 ### Target audience

-*
-*
+* Adults dealing with anxiety, low mood, depression and other mental health issues who are looking for practical strategies to feel better

+* Adults who want to share their own ways of overcoming common mental health issues

 ### User stories:

+**Agile methodology:**

+The development of this project was managed with the principles of agile methodology in mind.
+Atomic user stories were definied at the start of the project and grouped according to the MoSCoW prioritization approach.
+Futher user stories were added throughout the development.
+Only limited number of user stories was worked on and completed in each iteration.

+The user stories were recorded and managed via the Github issues functionality and the Projects Kanban Board.
+The list can be viewed [here](https://github.com/renatabiniek/moodbox/projects/1).

 **Site User:**

 * As a site user, I can quickly learn what the site is about so I can decide if it offers something I want.
-* As a site user, I can navigate the site so that I can find the page I want to go to.
+* As a site user, I can easily navigate the site so that I can find the page I want to go to.
-* As a site user, I can view a paginated list of tools so I can select a new technique to try.
-* As a site user, I can open a post so I can see more information and steps necessary to use it.
+* As a site user, I can find MoodBox social accounts so that I can stay up to date with their news.
-* As a site user, I can view the number of likes on a tool post so that I can decide if this helped others.
+* As a site user, I can see in the site menu which page I'm currently on so that I know which part of the website I'm in.
-* As a site user, I can view the comments on tools so I can see even more tips and suggestions.
+* As a site user, I can see in the browser which page I'm currently on so that I know which page has been opened.
-* As a site user, I can follow any links leading to extra resources.
-* As a new user, I can sign up for an account so that I can start adding my own tools and comment and like content posted by others.
+* As an interested site user, I can sign up for an account so that I can start adding my own tools, comments and likes.

 **Registered User:**

-* As a registered user, I can sign into my account so that I can access my tools.
+* As a registered user, I can sign into my account so that I can view tools and manage my posts.
+* As a registered user I can see my username displayed on the page after I log in so that I know the login status.
 * As a registered user, I can sign out of my account when finished, so that I know I am signed out securely.
+* As a registered user, I can view a paginated list of tools so I can select a new technique to try.
+* As a registered user, I can open a tool item so that I can see more information and steps necessary to use it.
+* As a registered user, I can view the number of likes on a tool item so that I can decide if this technique helped others.
+* As a registered user, I can view comments on an individual tool item so that I can see even more tips and suggestions about it.
+* As a registered user I can see a message that there are no tools in the toolkit so that I know that the page is empty because no tools have been posted by anyone so far.
-* As a registered user, I can create and share my own tools and tips for others users to view.
+* As a registered user, I can create my own tools so that I can share them with others.
+* As a registered user, I can format the content of my tool so that it appears the way I want.
+* As a registered user, I can see confirmation that my new tool has been added so that I know that the form was submitted correctly.
-* As a registered user, I can edit my post so that I can correct or add to the previously recorded information.
+* As a registered user, I can edit my posts so that I can correct or add to the previously recorded information.
+* As a registered user, I can see a confirmation that the edits to my existing tool were successful so that I know that the changes have been saved.
 * As a registered user, I can delete my post so that I can remove it from my records.
+* As a registered user, I can see a warning message before a tool is deleted so that I know that I won't delete it by accident.
+* As a registered user, I can see confirmation that my tool was deleted after pressing Delete button so that I know the tool was definitely deleted.
-* As a registered user, I can comment on other users' tips to interact with the content.
+* As a registered user, I can comment on other users' tools so that I can interact with the content.
-* As a registered user, I can like or unlike tips other users shared so I can interact with the content.
+* As a registered user, I can like or unlike tools other users shared so I can interact with the content.
-* As a registered user, I can add links to the posts so that I can point to an official resources.
+* As a registered user, I can add links to my tools so that I can point to an official resources to help others.
+* As a registered user, I can follow any links to extra resources added by others so that I can read more about techniques that interest me most.
+* As a registered user, I can see a confirmation that I haven't added any tools yet so that I know that is why My Tools page is empty.
+* As a registered user, I can only access the edit page for the tools I had added so that I can't make changes to tools of other users and vice versa.
+* As a registered user, I can see extra instructions on how to fill each field when submitting a new tool so that I know how to complete the form correctly.
+* As a registered user, I can see which fields on the tool form are mandatory so that I understand which fields must be completed.
+* As a registered user, I can upload an image that is relevant to my tool so that I can provide more context with the tool.
+* As a registered user, I can see tools organised by category so that I can browse through the tools that interest me the most.
+* As a registered user, I can assign my tool to a category name so that I can add them to a related group of tools.
+* As a registered user, I can see a message when I try to access a page with a URL of a category that doesn't exist so that I know the category isn't there.

 **Site Admin:**

+* As a site admin, I can create drafts so that I can finish creating a new tool later.
+* As a site admin, I can publish new tools so that I can share them with others.
-* As a site admin, I can create, view, update and delete posts so that I can manage my site content.
+* As a site admin, I can view, update and delete posts so that I can manage my site content.
-* As a site admin, I can approve user-created posts and comments so that I can manage the content of the site.
+* As a site admin, I can approve tools created by others so that they can be displayed on the site.
 * As a site admin, I can remove users so that they will no longer be able to post unsuitable content.
+* As a site admin, I can approve or block comments so that only appropriate comments are displayed.
+* As a site admin, I can review edited published posts before they are made public again so that I can monitor the content and quality.
+* As a site admin, I can add, edit and delete categories from the admin panel so that I can keep my content organised.

 ### Structure: